Which Online Advertising Platform is Best for Your Small Business?

 It’s not really surprising that Bing and Google’s advertising systems are on our ‘most-important’ list.
 As the top search engines of choice in the world, they see vast amounts of traffic each and every day.

 There are two pricing models.
 Pay-per-click charges you a set amount when people click on your ad and go through to your website, whereas CPM (‘cost per thousand’) charges you for every 1000 times your ad is displayed, whether it’s clicked on or not.
 Generally PPC costs more than CPM because it guarantees a certain amount of traffic to your site.
 However, it is slightly more complicated than that: pricing is based on the popularity of the keywords you choose to display your adverts against; you bid against other companies for the keyword and when competition is high it can get expensive.
+This is what it's highly recommended to use a service like Searchbloom for managing your PPC campaign, because you can save your business a lot of time and money.

 So, how can you get around the hefty price tag of high competition keywords?
 One option is to use keywords related to your business’s location.
 For example, rather than advertise “Cupcake shop”, go for “Cupcake shop Seattle”.
 You’re cutting out a chunk of the competition who don’t have shops in Seattle (which results in a cheaper keyword), and you’re making your ad more relevant to your target audience.
 Plus anyone searching locally is more likely to find what they’re looking for and make a purchase.
 A win on all counts.